marcopaga/plain-spring-on-kubernetes/provision/helm/README.md

 Please make sure you can reach your cluster with the ingresss names e.g. by adding it to your hosts-file.

-The hostnames are by default `frontend.cloud.minikube.local` and `zipkin.cloud.minikube.local`.
+The hostnames are by default `frontend.app.minikube.local` and `zipkin.app.minikube.local`.

 # Initialise Helm